pseudozach/stxoracle/README.md

   -n, --network  Network: mainnet or testnet       [string] [default: "testnet"]
 ```

-* This command will deploy a new price feed oracle contract on testnet based on [priceoracle.clar](https://github.com/pseudozach/stxoracle/blob/main/priceoracle.clar) that's included in the repository.
+* This command will deploy a new price feed oracle contract on testnet based on [oracle_v2.clar](https://github.com/pseudozach/stxoracle/blob/main/contracts/oracle_v2.clar) that's included in the repository.
 This contract includes ways to:
   * Read the price
   * Update the price
   * Read oracle address
   * Update the oracle address that can update the price
 ```
-stxoracle generate -b BTC -c USD -p 'yourprivatekey' -k 'yourstxaddress'
+stxoracle generate -b BTC -c USD -p 'oracleprivatekey' -k 'oraclestxaddress'
 ```

 2. Update an existing price feed oracle, you need following inputs to the script: